programadory/yaga-code/README.md

 # ---Tips and learning I did get.

-# strcmp() return trash from memory if you doesn use the variables itself. if a variable have trash in it strcmp cannot process this data and it will return a segmentation fault.
-May C++17 cannot handle with that ? is there another way to do that cuz I see compare char* direct from statements ain't possible.
+# strcmp() return trash from memory if you doesn use the variables correctly.
+If a variable get trash in it, strcmp() cannot process this inexistent data, cuz *argv[] wasn't declared yet, it's dynamic allocated.

+# --- Things to do  ------ #

+# 1 - Correct call function every time, just execute once if tag_cmp() is true. - Use BUFFER-ON/BUFFER-OFF to do it.
+# 2 - ln 93 executing every time due the "recursive" effect of yaga_main().
+Correct firsth and that will be solved automatically.